 - Lock off – A final anchor to lock off the loose edges of the elastic tape can be combined with a wrap around the waist to ensure it stays on.

-There goes another episode of Taping Tuesday, don’t hesitate to give us a call on (08) 9384 3269 or book online if you need us to tape anything or help you with any of your musculoskeletal needs.
+There goes another episode of Taping Tuesday, don’t hesitate to give us a call on (08) 9384 3269 or book an appointment online if you need us to tape anything or help you with any of your musculoskeletal needs.